 Green water in your garden pond is caused by an algae with the botanical name Chlamydomonas (algae is actually a diverse group of aquatic organisms).
 Some are familiar to most of us like, Blanket weed with the botanical name Cladophora.
 Algae is mainly caused by excessive nutrients (over feeding) and sunshine (not enough shade) I will show you how to clear green water!
 Without using chemicals,

-The main cause for both green water algae and blanket weed is high fertility (to much food) from excessive nutrients, mainly from fish poo (especially Koi who seem to spend all their time eating and pooing), uneaten fish food, organic debris (rotting pond plants and falling leaves), fertiliser run-off into the pond from higher ground and fertilisers added to plants you have bought from your garden center, insufficient shade in very sunny sites (algae thrives on sunshine).
+The main cause for both green water algae and blanket weed is high fertility from excessive nutrients, mainly from fish poo (especially Koi who seem to spend all their time eating and pooing), uneaten fish food, organic debris (rotting pond plants and leaves), fertiliser run-off into the pond from higher ground and fertilisers added to plants you have bought from your garden centre, insufficient shade in very sunny sites (algae thrives on sunshine).
 Some algae is natural in a newly built and filled pond and will clear if you follow the tips below.

 An algae attack is normally worse in spring and summer, during sunny weather.

-The water in my nature pond is clear and apart from a few months after building and filling it with tap water, always has been clear.
+The water in my nature pond was clear apart from a few months after building and filling it with tap water, always has been clear.
 So what's my answer?
-It's simple, follow these 10 good pond-keeping tips and don't use chemicals.
+It's simple, follow these good pond-keeping tips and don't use chemicals.

 The algae that causes green water cannot be filtered out it is a micro-organism.
 Therefore, it must be starved out.

 Don't overstock with fish, avoid Koi completely in a wildlife pond, they eat everything in sight including the wildlife.

 Never overfeed, once the pond culture is established there is no need to feed goldfish anyway.
 If feeding the fish is part of the enjoyment you and the kids, or in my case grandchildren, get from having a pond in your garden.
 Follow the instructions on the packet and deduct about 30%.
 Don't overfeed.